IceBerge421/markdown-cv/index.md

 `2016-2019`
 __M.A.
 Composition, Rhetoric, and English Studies__

-- Thesis: “Lost in the Rift: Exploring Rhetorics of Immersion and Identity in Virtual Realities”
+- Thesis: “Lost in the Rift: Exploring the Rhetoric of Immersion and Identity in VR”
 - Advisor: Dr. Amber Buck

 `2014-2016`